 The service is changing to meet the three priorities of:

 - delivering an efficient and cost-effective waste collection, recycling and processing service.

-Our residents are really engaged in recycling and Cheshire West residents have amongst the best recycling rates in the country.
+Our residents are really engaged in recycling and west Cheshire residents have amongst the best recycling rates in the country.
 But more needs to be done if we are to reduce the waste that cannot be re-used or recycled.

 We asked residents their views on the service.
 In January – March 2021, the Council consulted residents on the future of the waste and recycling service.
 Almost 15,000 residents and groups responded.

-73% of respondents said they agreed with the principles of reducing overall waste, boosting recycling and delivering an efficient and cost-effective service.
+73 per cent of respondents said they agreed with the principles of reducing overall waste, boosting recycling and delivering an efficient and cost-effective service.

 Given our recycling ambitions, the research with residents shows that our current recycling boxes are not large enough, and many residents have to leave additional recycling, for collection.